jliagouris/UCDS/syllabus.md

   - Assignment #3 contributes 20%.
   - To be considered complete, code deliverables must be accompanied by sufficient documentation.
 - **Final project (30%)**:
-  - To be considered complete, project deliverables must be accompanied by a report (max 10 pages).
+  - To be considered complete, project deliverables must be accompanied by a presentation.

 ## Late Submission
-Assignment solutions and final projects will be submitted via Gradescope.
+Assignment solutions and final projects will be submitted using the course Gitlab.
 Students who submit assignments late will only be eligible for up to **50% of the original score**.

 ## Prerequisites